rune/rune/docs/docs/api-reference.md

 Returns the amount of milliseconds that have passed since the start of the game.
 See [Using Time in your Game](advanced/real-time-games.md#game-time).

-### `Rune.getPlayerInfo(id)` {#rune-get-player-info}
+### `Rune.getPlayerInfo(playerId)` {#rune-get-player-info}

-Returns information about the player with the ID specified.
+Returns name, avatar, etc. for the player.
 Note that you can pass the ID of a player that is no longer in game and get placeholder information.

 ### `Rune.timeSinceLastUpdate()` {#runetimesincelastupdate}